The Park Today

 This small garden is dedicated to the Huguenots who came to Southampton in the 1560s seeking sanctuary from religious persecution in France and the Netherlands.
 Huguenots brought their knowledge and skills in silk making to Britain.
 To symbolise this, a large Mulberry tree (symbol of the silk industry) shaded plants of Frencyh origin in the garden.
 Sadly the original mulberry tree was badly damaged in a storm in 2012 so a replacement mulberry, kindly sponsored by a local family, was planted.
 A nearby plaque donated by the Women’s Gas Federation explains the garden’s history.

-FTQP, with the Huguenot Society are hoping to raise funds to fully restore the garden.
+FTQP, with the Huguenot Society are in the process of fully restoring the garden.
 For more information on Huguenots see here.

 FEPOW (Far East Prisoners of War) Memorial